Jitendra-1706/expense_tracker/README.md

-# 📊 Personal Budget Tracker
+# 📊 Daily Expense Tracker

 A full-stack web application to track and visualize daily expenses.
 Built with PHP and MySQL, it includes user authentication, dynamic charts, and a clean Bootstrap-powered UI.